Kenivia/Honing-Forecast/WIP.md

 - Also need to do special honing and even advanced honing eventually maybe

 - More specific TODO list:
-  - Force use all owned juice
+  - fix either the neighbor function or the prob_to_maximize function to force use owned juice/punish unused juice
+  - implement average-optimizing evaluation
+  - set up slurm on laptop

 ## Next big step(s)

 - Juice(and Book / Scroll) purchase suggestion